- Best Practices

 We’re very excited to announce Stream 2.0 and complete multi-region support!
 The new version is built on Google’s Go programming language, as opposed to Python.
 However, it’s important to note that Python is still used to power the machine learning for Stream’s personalized feeds.
 We believe this will increase reliability, scalability and overall platform performance. […]

-Switching to a new language is always a big step, especially when only one of your team members has prior experience with that language.
-Early this year, we switched Stream’s primary programming language from Python to Go.
-This post will explain some of the reasons why we decided to leave Python behind and make the […]
+Updated May 14th 2019 to better reflect improvements to Go in the last 2 years (package management, better performance, faster compile times and a more mature ecosystem) Switching to a new language is always a big step, especially when only one of your team members has prior experience with that language.
+Early this year, we […]

 Stream is currently participating in the prestigious Techstars NYC program and are searching for ambitious developers to join our team.